 Masa will thicken the chili if desired.
 You could leave it out as well.
 It depends on how thick you like your chili.

 While it is controversial for some, I always add beans to my chili.
-I know many fine people who are against adding beans to chili, and that’s ok.
-Red kidney beans, pinto beans, or even canned chili beans all work well.
+I know many fine people who are against adding beans to chili, and that’s okay.
+Red kidney beans, pinto beans, or canned chili beans all work well.

-What makes this recipe unique is that you control the heat with the cayenne pepper.
+This recipe is unique because you control the heat with the cayenne pepper.
 If you don’t like your chili too spicy, don’t add the cayenne pepper at all.
-If you like it a little spicy, add half of the cayenne pepper, and if you want it spicier add all of the cayenne pepper.
+If you like it a little spicy, add half of the cayenne pepper, and if you want it spicier, add all of the cayenne pepper.

 How to Make 2 Alarm Chili

-- Drain the beef and return it to the pot.
+2. Drain the meat and return it to the pot.

-- To thicken the chili, combine masa and hot water and stir until smooth.
+1. Combine masa and hot water to thicken the chili and stir until smooth.

-- Cook until the chili thickens and serve.
+3. Cook until the chili thickens, and serve.

 Recipe Variations